dcooney/react-npm-starter/README.md

 A starter project for publishing [npm](https://www.npmjs.com/) packages with React and Typescript.

-Publishing packages on npm can be time consuming and confusing.
-This starter is intended to help streamline package development by bundling everything you need to publish packages into a single resource.
+Publishing packages on npm can be time-consuming and confusing.
+This starter is intended to help streamline package development by bundling everything you need to start publishing packages into a single resource.

-This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [TailwindCSS](https://tailwindcss.com/) for rapid development.
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com/) for rapid development.
 [Microbundle](https://github.com/developit/microbundle) is used for code bundling prior to distribution on npm.

 ## Getting Started